Carlos Fisher: Somerset Patriots

 He started 2014 with the Somerset Patriots of the Atlantic League of Professional Baseball.

 Atlanta Braves

 He had his contract purchased by the Atlanta Braves on June 21, 2014.
 The Braves assigned Fisher to the Triple A Gwinnett Braves, where he spent the remainder of the 2014 season.
 Fisher started the 2015 season with Gwinnett as well.
 He elected free agency on November 6, 2015.

 Texas Rangers

-On February 2, 2016, Fisher signed a minor league contract with the Texas Rangers.
+On February 2, 2016, Fisher signed a minor league contract with the Texas Rangers organization.
+In 42 appearances out of the bullpen, he compiled a 5–7 record and 4.40 ERA with 63 strikeouts and 8 saves across 47 innings of work.
+Fisher elected free agency following the season on November 7.

 San Diego Padres

-During the 2016 offseason, Fisher signed a minor league contract with the San Diego Padres.
+On December 5, 2016, Fisher signed a minor league contract with the San Diego Padres.

-Mexican League (2017–2018)
+Mexican League

-On June 6, 2017, Fisher was loaned to the Toros de Tijuana of the Mexican Baseball League.
+On June 6, 2017, Fisher was loaned to the Toros de Tijuana of the Mexican League.
 On March 18, 2018, Fisher was traded to the Rieleros de Aguascalientes.
-On July 3, 2018, he was traded to the Acereros de Monclova.
+On July 3, he was traded to the Acereros de Monclova.
 He became a free agent after the season.